-Many of us who own pets know that they are much more than just property.
-They may be valued members of our family and in some cases, even surrogate children.
-The law, however, often views them as possessions and treated as such.
+Many of us who own pets know they’re much more than just property.
+They may be valued members of our family and, in some cases, even surrogate children.
+The law, however, often views them as possessions and treats them as such in divorce.
 That is changing, however.

-A recent case the Oregon Supreme Court ruled on may impact how the law regards our animal companions moving forward, which could bleed over into divorce and pet custody battles.
+A recent case the Oregon Supreme Court ruled on may impact how the law regards our animal companions moving forward.
+This could bleed over into divorce and pet custody battles.

 Property Or Family Member?

 The case at hand involves a Portland-area dog owner found guilty of starving and neglecting her animal.
 A veterinarian collected evidence for the case, drawing blood from the dog.
 The issue is that the vet acquired this evidence without a warrant.

 Oregon’s high court ruled that dogs are not “mere” property, like a suitcase or other container.
 As such, they don’t require a warrant to examine internally.

 In broad terms, this decision makes it easier to pursue criminal charges against animal abusers.
 It also represents a changing tide when it comes to how the law views animals.

 Related Reading: Do Criminal Charges Impact Child Custody Cases?

 There is often a discrepancy between how animal lovers view their pets and how the law looks at them.